frachane/light-up-boots/README.md

 - https://learn.adafruit.com/adafruit-feather-32u4-bluefruit-le/overview

 ###Presentation with all of the building steps and information
-- The file name is Light Up Boots (Tutorial)
+- The file name is Light Up Boots(Tutorial).pdf

 ###Links to videos of building process
 **Strand Test** https://www.instagram.com/p/BDmMh1yBL5k/</br>